salemwatkins/HideChatButtons/README.md

-# Example
+# Hide Chat Buttons
-An example greeter plugin
+This simple plugin adds the ability to remove the chat filter buttons from your UI.